Endless Travel Plans

 • With kids 7-12: Maui (variety + beaches)

-• With teens: Oahu (activities, surf culture) or Big Island (volcanoes unique)
+• With teens: Oahu (activities, surf culture) or Big Island (volcanoes are truly unique)

 • Budget priority: Big Island (15-20% cheaper)